 State responsibility is a fundamental principle in public international law, as evidenced by case law.
 However, achieving a clear and precise understanding of it has proven challenging, despite extensive discussion over the decades within the global community.
 Since the end of World War II, the International Law Commission (ILC), a subsidiary body of the United Nations, has endeavored to create a convention that codifies customary international law on state responsibility.
 Despite these efforts, a finalized codified instrument has not yet been produced, due to reasons beyond the scope of this article.
 In the following sections, I will take the liberty of addressing these reasons in the first person.

 One initial concern I have with the term "state responsibility" is its linguistic implications.
 In legal English, "responsibility" and "liability" have distinct meanings, though they are closely related.
 In simple terms, responsibility is more of a moral or ethical idea, while liability refers to legal accountability.
-Failing to meet a responsibility, which is a purely legal concept.
+Failing to meet a responsibility doesn't automatically lead to legal consequences; when it does, responsibility shifts into liability, which is a purely legal concept.
 However, this distinction isn't always clear in international law.
-In languages like Spanish and Italian, there is no direct equivalent to the English word "liability"; instead, terms like "responsibility" are used, which can blur the line between responsibility and legal accountability."1
+In languages like Spanish and Italian, there is no direct equivalent to the English word "liability"; instead, terms like "responsabilité" are used, which can blur the line between responsibility and legal accountability."1